 You know that candidate experience is critical to your success.
 Tech candidates are in high demand and require a personal touch to feel comfortable with their searches.
-By creating personalized messaging and knowing how to connect on a genuine one-to-one basis with your candidate, you’ll generate trust and increase your chances of closing the perfect fit for your organization.
+Creating personalized messaging and connecting on a genuine one-to-one basis with your candidate, generates trust.
+It also increases your chances of closing the perfect fit for your organization.

 In this era of Big Data, companies must leverage the power of real-time data to improve business results.
-Wherever possible, use validated market data, so both you and the candidate will get full visibility into the hiring value of each position and full transparency into the process.
-Transparency will help you improve your acceptance rates and contribute to the predictability of your pipeline.
+Wherever possible, use validated market data, so everyone gets full visibility into the hiring value of each position.
+This also gives full transparency into the process.
+Transparency improves your acceptance rates and contributes to the predictability of your pipeline.

 With each of these efforts in a few tangible categories, you’ll be able to focus on making your recruiting pipeline more predictable and ensure better results.Need a sourcing and hiring solution?
 Need to make progress with DEI goals?
 Get a customized demo for your specific business needs.

 Originally published 2/28/2018, revised 4/18/2022